benlau/underline/README.md

 _::forIn(QObject* object, iteratee)
 ```

-Iterates all the string key proeprties of an object and calls the iteratee function.
+Iterates all the string key properties of an object and calls the iteratee function.
 The iteratee function is invoked with one to three arguments: [value, [key, [collection]]].

 Arguments: